rezashamji/ToolUniverse/docs/tools/euhealth_tools.rst

 ----------

 * Prefer the **Quick start** download.
 * Ask the agent normal questions (“Find cancer datasets in Germany”).
+Or use tu-datastore search from Terminal if you don't want to use agents.
 * Use **deep-dive** when you want the actual outgoing links.

 If you later want the nitty-gritty (how we crawl, embed, index), see the developer notes in: